Skip to main content

 The $3 Decision That Saved My Entire Haul

-I was a broke college student browsing CNFans Spreadsheet when I found the perfect streetwear jacket.
+I was a broke college student browsing Allchinabuy Spreadsheet when I found the perfect streetwear jacket.
 The seller photos showed flawless stitching, but when the warehouse QC photos arrived, I faced a choice: accept the free basic photos or pay $3 for detailed shots.
 That decision taught me more about smart shopping than any textbook ever could.

 What Free QC Photos Actually Show You